 LPP 9 Provision SPP 7.3 Provision

 The existing dwelling is positioned in 5.1.1 - Site Area and 5.3.5 - Vehicular

-Access provide for the minimum site area
+such a manner as to allow for Access provide for the minimum site area

 and minimum access widths to

 accordance with the R-Codes. accommodate development, including

 where an existing dwelling is to be

 retained on site.

-Commont:
+Comment